MatthewCallis/avatar/README.md

 });
 ```

-This example will render an avatar with my initials "MC" in the image.
+This example will render an avatar with my initials "MC" as the image.

 ## Installation